 Days 4 - 5.
 Mgahinga Gorilla National Park

 We head to the beautiful Mgahinga Gorilla National Park bordering on Rwanda, where the backdrop of the Virunga Volcanoes enhances the birding experience.
 Here, we begin our birding of the fabled Albertine Rift, which is full of endemic birds.
 At Mgahinga we look specifically for birds often missed on standard Uganda birding tours.
 The aim of this specific tour is to maximize the number of Albertine Rift endemics seen, and Mgahinga offers the only opportunity for Ruwenzori Turaco, a must-see turaco since it is in its own genus, and extremely localized.
 We also search for the critically endangered Shelley’s Crimsonwing here – but sightings of this species are sadly becoming rarer.
-Overnight: Mucha Hotel, Kisoro
+Overnight: Travellers Rest, Kisoro

 Day 6.
 Bwindi Impenetrable National Park, birding Ruhija

 We drive to the high altitude Ruhija section of the fabulous Bwindi Impenetrable National Park, arguably Africa’s greatest forest for birds (and gorillas), looking for Albertine Rift endemics en route.
 This is a sprawling forest covering beautiful hills.
 We’ll start birding the forest-covered hills as soon as we arrive, looking for the beautiful Black Bee-eater and also trying to find Grauer’s Swamp Warbler at a roadside site.
 Overnight: Trekkers Tavern, Ruhija, or similar.